deel-ai/deel_dataset_manager/README.md

 pip install deel-datasets
 ```

-Otherwize the HTTPS version should work but you will have to enter your credentials manually:
+Otherwise the HTTPS version should work but you will have to enter your credentials manually:

 ```bash
 pip install git+https://github.com/deel-ai/deel_dataset_manager.git